kstenerud/concise-encoding/ce-structure.md

 #### Ordering

 If a container is ordered, the order in which objects are placed in the container matters.
-Ordered containers that contain [equivalent](#equivalence) objects but in a different order are NOT [equivalent](#equivalence).
+Ordered containers that contain [equivalent](#equivalence) objects but in a different order are **not** [equivalent](#equivalence).

 #### Duplicates

 For list-like containers, a duplicate means any object that is [equivalent](#equivalence) to another object already present in the list.
+Note that due to proccessing cost, containers within a list are never considered equivalent for the purpose of duplicate checking.

 For map-like containers, a duplicate means any key-value pair whose key is [equivalent](#equivalence) to another key already present in the map, regardless of what that key's associated value is.

-An implementation **MUST** disregard the type and size of integers and floats when comparing.
+An implementation **MUST** disregard the type and size of integers and floats when comparing numeric types.
 If they can be converted to one another without data loss, they are potential duplicates.
 For example, the 16-bit integer value `2000`, the 64-bit integer value `2000`, and the 32-bit float value `2000.0` are all considered duplicates.
-The string value `"2000"`, however, is _not_ a duplicate because it is a string, not an integer or float.
+The string value `"2000"`, however, is _not_ a duplicate because it's not a number (it's a string).

 If a container disallows duplicates, duplicate entries are [structural errors](#structural-errors).